exitus1/Video-Scripts/proposal.md

 Exitus.
 I have been a Decred advocate and Stakeholder for over 3 years.
 Please check the Decred YouTube Channel to see content from Phase 1 that I created.

 Checkmate.
-I recruited Checkmate for Phase 2 to help me with writing some scripts, and as someone I could just bounce ideas and get feedback from on an on-going basis.
+I recruited Checkmate for Phase 2 to assist me with writing some of the more broad non-Decred scripts, and as someone I could just bounce ideas and get feedback from on an on-going basis.

+Please see Checkmate's Medium.com account to his published research pieces.

 ## Metrics from Phase 1